-In the past, financial trading took place over the phone, where you had to call up your broker to execute a trade on your behalf if you wanted to buy stocks.
+In the past, financial trading took place over the phone, where you had to call your broker to execute a trade on your behalf if you wanted to buy stocks.
 However, during this post-internet age, the application of technology has moved the buying and selling of financial securities online.
-It has advanced the process in many ways, like the creation and use of APIs.
+In addition, it has advanced the process in many ways, like creating and using APIs.

 What is an API?